• Home

 Recommended Video

-Dimon levelled the criticism amid questions throughout the interview on whether he thought President Trump’s policies had been good or bad for the economy and geopolitical climate.
+Dimon leveled the criticism amid questions throughout the interview on whether he thought President Trump’s policies had been good or bad for the economy and geopolitical climate.
 The Wall Street veteran’s response was that he didn’t see the issues as binary, either better or worse, particularly until more information about outcomes became clear.

-The 69-year-old banker, having side-stepped some more politically fraught topics like Greenland, robustly summarized his views as: “I’ve made it clear I want a stronger NATO, a stronger Europe.
+The 69-year-old banker, having sidestepped some more politically fraught topics like Greenland, robustly summarized his views as: “I’ve made it clear I want a stronger NATO, a stronger Europe.
 Some of the things Trump has done are causing that, some are not.
 I’m not a tariff guy, though I’d use it in [some] cases.
 I think they should change their approach to immigration.
-I’ve said it.”
+I’ve said it.

 “What the hell else do you want me to say?”